MINDS-i/MINDS-i-Drone/README.md

    will be set to defaults the first time the quadcopter is run after **quadcopter.ino** is uploaded.
 They are persistent inbetween flights.

-+ Never plug the quadcopter into the computer while propellers are installed
++ Never plug the quadcopter into the computer while propellers are installed.

 Operating your Quadcopter
 -------------------------
 1. Turn on your radio transmitter.
-2. Install a fully charged battery and set the quadcopter down
+2. Install a fully charged battery and set the quadcopter down.
 3. Optionally, launch the [MINDS-i Dashboard][1] and connect it using a telemetry radio.
    The dashboard can be used to view, graph, and log live telemetry as well as configure the drone's onboard settings and display error messages.